 Please make sure to brush and floss diligently when wearing braces.
 There are now many more little spaces and grooves that harmful bacteria can gather in, and cavities can develop as a result.
-Also, make sure to follow the dietary restrictions that Dr. Cartwright provides you with.
+Also, make sure to follow the dietary restrictions that Dr. Cartwright or Dr. Palmer provides you.
 Hard or sticky food items can damage your teeth or your braces during this time, which we’d like to help you avoid, if at all possible.

 What Colors Should I Choose for My Braces?

 One of the best parts of having metal braces is that you get to pick the colors of the bands securing the wire.
 Although you could choose to have clear bands for a more subtle look, they can be an opportunity to express yourself and have some fun!
 For instance, if you want to show your team spirit for the Steelers, you could choose their colors for game time.
 Additionally, you can celebrate various holidays with your band colors—red and green for Christmas; red or pink for Valentine’s Day; green for St. Patrick’s Day; red, white, and blue for Independence Day, etc. In selecting your colors, you can also consider what goes well with your skin tone and reflects your personality.
 You may find yourself looking forward to your appointment just so you can try new band colors!